sheffieldnlp/mlt/README.md

 http://www.quest.dcs.shef.ac.uk/wmt17_files_mmt/images_flickr.task1.tar.gz

 ## Note
 We are in the process of updating our datasets further in the coming months.
-Please do re-visit for us.
+Please do re-visit us.